 7) use this same process for all the beats on the page the music sheet

 You will need to go deeper than this, but for a complete beginner, this is a really good way to get started.
 Try this and if you have any questions about how to work through it, feel free to to ask us with the links below.
-Or if you're ready to take lessons contact us about finding you a drum teacher near you!
+Or if you're ready to take drum lessons contact us about finding a drum instructor near you!

 Website by Never Alone Business Services